-SeaChange International, Inc. (SEAC) CEO Yosef Aloni on Q4 2020 Results - Earnings Call Transcript
+SeaChange International, Inc. (SEAC) CEO Yosef Aloni On Q4 2020 Results - Earnings Call Transcript

 Yosef Aloni

 So the legacy installed base it's about 120 customers.
 It's important to note that many, many, many of the Framework wins are for new customers and new functionality.
-If you are looking at our target market, so obviously we are not only servicing the legacy customer, the [indiscernible] is to service.
+If you are looking at our target market, so obviously we are not only servicing the legacy customer that SeaChange is used to service.
 It's not only a cable solution.
 The vast majority of the Framework customers are OTT solution.
-Now when you think about your future domain, so of course, cable providers out there and we will continue to service them and do our best to support them.
+Now when you think about your future domain, so of course, cable providers are there and we will continue to service them and do our best to support them.
 But you also have content providers and content owners.
 And if you think about content owners, for instance, I'm not suggesting that Bloomberg is a customer, but Bloomberg is a content owner and Bloomberg, and this is public information.
 Bloomberg is starting an over-the-top direct-to-consumer service.
 This is not to be confused with the Bloomberg Channel.
 So this is another type of content provider.
-If you think about it, the target customers that we are facing, especially these days, so it's a growing [indiscernible] and it's a significant thing going down.
+If you think about it, the target customers that we are facing, especially these days, so it's a growing TAM and it's a significantly growing TAM.
 So in this sense, there's a very meaningful opportunity to do much more.
-And just look at the pipeline that we’ve going into Q1.
-And pipeline means that there is an opportunity, there is budget and we are the [indiscernible], that's what we call a pipeline.
+And just look at the pipeline that we have going into Q1.
+And pipeline means that there is an opportunity, there is budget and we are the front runners that's what we call a pipeline.
 It's the best pipeline we have ever had, the hundreds of millions.
 So are we going to close it all this year?
-No. We don't even [indiscernible] to meet 50% of our win ratio for this year to meet our target for the year.
+No. We don't even estimate to meet 50% of our win ratio for this year to meet our target for the year.
 So we feel confident in the next few months or next few weeks are going to be challenging, maybe we continue to engage, we'll see.
 Is this year is going to be great?
 Yes.

 Steven Frankel